-BIO Bruce Waugh has been sculpting sand, snow and pumpkins for 25 years and still loves the attention that it gets him.
-Combining part athletic endurance contest and the combination of artistic skills and the love of the performance aspect makes for a wonderful experience for the viewer.
+BIO: Bruce Waugh has been sculpting sand, snow and pumpkins for 25 years and still loves the attention that it gets him.
+Combining part athletic endurance contests, and the combination of artistic skills and the love of the performance aspect, makes for a wonderful experience for the viewer.
 Recently he has won first-place at the Canadian Open in 2010; People’s Choice at the Canadian Open in 2009 and 2010; and first-place at the BC Snow Carving Championships at Silver Star in 2009.

 Sandi “Castle” Stirling

 BIO: Master Sand Sculptor Sandi “Castle” Stirling, from Dundas Ontario, is passionate about sand and loves to play in it.
 She discovered her talent for sand sculpting at Sauble Beach Lake Huron Ontario in 1995.
 Since then she has won numerous awards at sand sculpting events both in Canada and the United States.
 For many years, Sandi has competed at the Sauble Beach Sandfest at Sauble Beach Ontario, Parksville British Columbia Beachfest, South Padre Island Texas Sandfest, Fort Myers Beach Florida Sand Bash, and Revere Beach Massachusetts at The New England Sandfest.
 Sandi is kept busy during the summer months on commission sand sculptures for events in Ontario.